sparshy/Tiny-Dancer/README.md

 # Edit HTML and text files

-This is an electron wrapper for Tiny MCE forked from https://github.com/bmaranville/el-tiny-editor.
+This is an electron wrapper for Tiny MCE.

 # Build Instructions
 - `npm install`